William Pitcairn Campbell: Military career

 Pitcairn Campbell was commissioned into the King's Royal Rifle Corps in 1875.
 He served with the Mounted Infantry Camel Corps in Sudan between 1884 and 1885.
 His battalion served in South Africa from 1899 to 1901 during the Second Boer War.
 At the Battle of Talana Hill he was wounded and his commanding officer was killed.
 As second in command, he took command of his battalion and was part of the garrison besieged at Ladysmith.
 He was subsequently promoted to lieutenant colonel in command of the 1st Battalion on 25 January 1900.

-Pitcairn Campbell was aide-de-camp to King Edward VII from 1900 to 1907 and was appointed a Companion of the Order of the Bath in the King's Birthday Honours of June 1906.
+After returning to the United Kingdom, Pitcairn Campbell was appointed to the command of the 14th Provisional Battalion, stationed at Cork.
+Then in early 1903 he took command of the 3rd battalion King's Royal Rifles also stationed there.
+He was aide-de-camp to King Edward VII from 1900 to 1907 and was appointed a Companion of the Order of the Bath (CB) in the King's Birthday Honours of June 1906.
 He was placed on half-pay upon relinquishing command of the battalion in January 1904.
 Upon returning to normal pay, he succeeded Major General Bruce Hamilton as commander of the 3rd Brigade, part of the 3rd Division of the 1st Army Corps, in May, for which he became a substantive colonel and temporary brigadier general while employed in this role.
 After being promoted to major general in October 1907, he became general officer commanding 5th Division in 1909.

-Promoted to lieutenant general in October 1913, he moved on to be General Officer Commanding-in-Chief of Southern Command from 1914 and General Officer Commanding-in-Chief of Western Command from 1916; he retired in 1918.
+Promoted to lieutenant general in October 1913, he moved on to be General Officer Commanding-in-Chief of Southern Command from 1914 and General Officer Commanding-in-Chief of Western Command from 1916; he retired on 27 February 1920.

-Pitcairn Campbell was knighted in 1915 on promotion to Knight Commander of the Order of the Bath.
+Pitcairn Campbell was appointed a Knight Commander of the Order of the Bath in the 1915 Birthday Honours.
 In 1916, he was appointed colonel of the Highland Light Infantry, succeeding General Sir Henry Hildyard.